Is Hands-On Real Estate Investing For You?

 Long-Term Rewards

 Don’t get me wrong, though.
-Making solid investment returns from real estate requires hard work, patience, and general financial stability.
+Making solid investment returns from real estate requires real work, which not everyone can pull off.
 Assumptions about rental income can be off.
-Occasionally, a home inspector does miss a serious environmental or structural issue.
+Occasionally, an inspector does miss a serious environmental or structural issue.
 Or a nightmare tenant drags out an eviction for months and then destroys the property as a goodbye gift.
-Unlike a boring mutual fund, even one serious misstep with real estate can easily consume most or all of your money.
-Investment analysis shouldn’t be overly optimistic and maintaining a significant reserve for the occasional period of vacancy or repair mishap is a must.
-It’s also important to diversify and never tie up short term savings in real estate.
-Real estate investment offers great possibilities.
-But risk and reward walk hand in hand.

 Want to dig deeper?